JD258B/Miscellany/README.md

+Fixed Dogmover tool to work with python3 and enabled it so the --tags argument works.
+Unable to contribute to the Datadog repo so I forked it and updated it here.
+I have not tweaked or changed any other tool.
+I have not needed to use the others yet but I will updated if I make a change to them.

 # Miscellany
 Intended to be a repository for miscellaneous scripts and tools from Datadog to be shared with the public.